-But it's also possible that the business of proving brute-force search unavoidable seems complicated because it is complicated.
-I confess to limited sympathy for the idea that someone will just set aside everything that's already known, think hard about the structural properties of the sets of languages accepted by deterministic and nondeterministic polynomial-time Turing machines, and find a property that holds for one set but not the other, thereby proving $P \neq NP$ .
+But it's also possible that this business, of proving bruteforce search unavoidable, seems complicated because it is complicated.
+I confess to limited sympathy for the idea that someone will just set aside everything that's already known, think hard about the structural properties of the sets of languages accepted by deterministic and nondeterministic polynomialtime Turing machines, and find a property that holds for one set but not the other, thereby proving $P \neq NP$ .
 For I keep coming back to the question: if a hands-off, aprioristic approach sufficed for $P \neq NP$ , then why did it apparently not suffice for all the weaker separations that we've surveyed here?

 At the same time, I hope our tour of the progress in lower bounds has made the case that there's no reason (yet!) to elevate $P \stackrel{?}{=} NP$ to some plane of metaphysical unanswerability, or assume it to be independent of the axioms of set theory, or anything like that.
-The experience of complexity theory, including the superpolynomial lower bounds that people did manage to prove after struggle and effort, is consistent with $P \stackrel{?}{=} NP$ being "merely a math problem"-albeit, a math problem that happens to be well beyond the current abilities of civilization, much like the solvability of the quintic in the 1500s, or Fermat's Last Theorem in the 1700s.
+The experience of complexity theory, including the superpolynomial lower bounds that people did prove after struggle and effort, is consistent with $P \stackrel{?}{=} NP$ being "merely a math problem"-albeit, a math problem that happens to be well beyond the current abilities of civilization. much like the solvability of the quintic in the 1500s, or Fermat's Last Theorem in the 1700s.
 When we're faced with such a problem, a natural response is to want to deepen our understanding of the entire subject (in this case, algorithms and computation) surrounding the problem-not merely because that's a prerequisite to someday capturing the famous beast, but because regardless, the new knowledge gained along the way will hopefully find uses elsewhere.
-In our case, modern cryptography, quantum computing, we mean a deterministic polynomial-time algorithm that outputs a hitting set: that is, a list of points $x_1, \ldots, x\ell$ such that, for all small arithmetic circuits C that don't compute the identically-zero polynomial, there exists an i such that $C(x_i) \neq 0$ .
-What makes the derandomization "black-box" is that the choice of $x_1, \ldots, x\ell$ doesn't depend on C.

-and parts of machine learning could all be seen as flowers that bloomed in the garden of $P \stackrel{?}{=} NP$ .
+In our case, modern cryptography, quantum computing, and parts of machine learning could all be seen as flowers that bloomed in the garden of $P \stackrel{?}{=} NP$ .

-Obviously I don't know how $P \neq NP$ will ultimately be proved-if I did, this would be a very different survey!
+Obviously I don't know how $P \neq NP$ will ultimately be proved-if I did, this would be a different survey!
 It seems plausible that a successful approach might yield the stronger result $NP \not\subset P/poly$ (i.e., that it wouldn't take advantage of uniformity); that it might start by proving Valiant's Conjecture (i.e., that the algebraic case would precede the Boolean one); and that it might draw on many areas of mathematics, but none of these things are even close to certain.
-Half-jokingly, I once remarked that those who still think seriously about $P \stackrel{?}{=} NP$ now seem to be divided into "Team Yellow Books" (those hoping to use algebraic geometry, representation theory, and other sophisticated mathematics, as GCT advocates) and "Team Caffeinated Alien Reductions" (those hoping to use elementary yet convoluted and alien chains of logic, as in Williams's proof of NEXP $\not\subset$ ACC)-and that as far as I can tell, the two teams seem right now to be about evenly matched.
+Half-jokingly, I once remarked that those who still think seriously about $P \stackrel{?}{=} NP$ now seem to be divided into "Team Yellow Books" (those hoping to use algebraic geometry, representation theory, and other sophisticated mathematics) and "Team Caffeinated Alien Reductions" (those hoping to use elementary yet convoluted and alien chains of logic, as in Williams's proof of NEXP $\not\subset$ ACC)-and that as far as I can tell, the two teams seem right now to be about evenly matched.